bababooex/VAG_BREAKER/README.md

 | UNLOCK_BTN | Encodes unlock button with next rolling code and counter |
 | TRUNK_BTN | Encodes boot button with next rolling code and counter |

+Encoding will lock main screen on place and visually update counter and pressed button, this also adds + 1 to local counter each time and button for retransmission (if enabled).
 ## **Images**
 |     |     |
 |:---:|:---:|